austral/austral.github.io/spec/rationale-error-handling.md

    area in time and space.

-   This type of refactoring can improve performance, as putting allocations together will make it clear when there is an opportunity to replace `n` allocations of an object of size `k` bytes with a single allocation of an array of `n*k` bytes.
+   This type of refactoring can improve performance, as putting allocations together will make it clear when there is an opportunity to replace $$n$$ allocations of an object of size $$k$$ bytes with a single allocation of an array of $$n \times k$$ bytes.

-   A common misconception is that checking for allocation failure is pointless, since a program might be terminated by the OS if memory is exhausted, or because platforms that implement overcommit (such as Linux) will always reteurn a pointer as though allocation had succeeded, and crash when writing to that pointer.
+   A common misconception is that checking for allocation failure is pointless, since a program might be terminated by the OS if memory is exhausted, or because platforms that implement memory overcommit (such as Linux) will always return a pointer as though allocation had succeeded, and crash when writing to that pointer.
 This is a misconception for the following reasons:

    1. Memory overcommit on Linux can be turned off.

    2. Linux is not the only platform.

-   3. Memory exhaustion is not the only situation where allocation might fail: if memory is sufficiently fragmented that a chunk of the requested size is not available, allocation will fail.
+   3. Memory exhaustion is _not_ the only situation where allocation might fail: if memory is sufficiently fragmented that a chunk of the requested size is not available, allocation will fail.

-2. **Error Conditions**.
-These errors are recoverable, in the sense that we want to catch them and do something about them.
-Often this involves prompting the user for corrected information, or otherwise informing the user of failure, e.g. if trying to open a file on a user-provided path, or trying to connect to a server with a user-provided hostn and port.
+4. **Failure Conditions**.
+These errors are recoverable, in the sense that we want to catch them and do something about them, rather than crash.
+Often this involves prompting the user for corrected information, or otherwise informing the user of failure, e.g. if trying to open a file on a user-provided path, or trying to connect to a server with a user-provided host and port.

-   Consequently, these conditions should be represented as values, and error handling done using standard control flow.
+   Consequently, these conditions should be represented as values, and error handling should be done using standard control flow.

-   This should not be confused with "error codes" in languages like C. "Error codes or exceptions" is a false dichotomy.
+   Values that represent failure should not be confused with "error codes" in languages like C. "Error codes or exceptions" is a false dichotomy.
 Firstly, strongly-typed result values are better than brittle integer error codes.
 Secondly, an appropriate type system lets us have e.g. `Optional` or `Result` types to better represent the result of fallible computations.
-Thirdly, a linear type system can force the programmer to check result codes.
+Thirdly, a linear type system can force the programmer to check result codes, so the argument that error codes are bad because programmers might forget to check them is obviated.

-That takes care of four of five.
-Contract Violations are the odd one out.
+That takes care of four of five categories.
+There's one left: what do we do about contract violations?
 How we choose to handle this is a critical question in the design of any programming language.

 ## Error Handling for Contract Violations

 There are essentially three approaches, from most to least brutal:

-1. When a contract violation is detected, terminate the entire program.
+1. **Terminate Program:** When a contract violation is detected, terminate the entire program.
 No cleanup code is executed.
 Henceforth "TPOE" for "terminate program on error".

-2. When a contract violation is detected, terminate the current thread or task.
+2. **Terminate Thread:** When a contract violation is detected, terminate the current thread or task.
 No cleanup code is executed, but the parent thread will observe the failure, and can decide what to do about it.
 Henceforth "TTOE" for "terminate thread/task on error".

-3. Raise an exception/panic/abort (pick your preferred terminology), unwind the stack while calling destructors.
+3. **Traditional Exception Handling:** Raise an exception/panic/abort (pick your preferred terminology), unwind the stack while calling destructors.
 This is the approach offered by C++ and Rust, and it integrates with RAII.
 Henceforth "REOE" for "raise exception on error".

-### Terminate Program on Error
+### Terminate Program

 The benefit of this approach is simplicity and security: from the perspective of security vulnerabilities, terminating a program outright is the best thing to